simon-anders/htseq/python3/doc/count.rst

 .. cmdoption:: -i <id attribute>, --idattr=<id attribute>

-   GFF attribute to be used as feature ID.
-Several GFF lines with the same feature ID will be considered as parts of the same feature.
+   GTF attribute to be used as feature ID.
+Several GTF lines with the same feature ID will be considered as parts of the same feature.
 The feature ID is used to identity the counts in the output table.
 The default, suitable for RNA-Seq analysis using an Ensembl GTF file, is ``gene_id``.